|Image by US Pacific Fleet|

 Papa-God, you are so good to us.
 You see what we need before we need it.
 You love us so much that you rescue us before we even know we need rescuing.
 Thank you for your Son, Jesus, our great conqueror and savior, through whom we can call you Abba, Daddy.

-The song by Amanda Cook puts into words the emotions of knowing God sees me in every situation.
+The song You Don’t Miss A Thing by Amanda Cook puts into words the emotions of knowing God sees me in every situation.